 Patient reported outcome (PRO)

-The AHSQC plans to develop a questionnaire that is valid for addressing long-term catastrophic mesh related complications.
+The ACHQC plans to develop a questionnaire that is valid for addressing long-term catastrophic mesh related complications.
 The plan is to decouple the assessment of highly impactful patient events (that patients are very likely to recall) from a clinical visit with a provider to enhance the efficiency of surveillance.

 In this effort, the CRN prioritizes the evaluation of outcomes such as readmission, reoperation, surgical site infection, and mesh-related complications, developing PROs sensitive to long-term, low rate, serious complications after hernia repair, and developing a common set of core variables in concert with international partners.